 Transactional sex involving humanitarian aid is a serious issue that violates the fundamental value of being human.
 Women are often faced with difficult and compromising situations, either break and submit to the sexual favours requested or go hungry, mothers are often compelled to offer their daughters.
 Forgotten Women has a strict code of conduct which has zero tolerance to sexual exploitation of the weak and vulnerable.
 We are here to serve those in need and in the same breath protect those who we serve.
 To honour our safe aid policy we only allow women on the front line to deliver aid (women to women contact).

-We have delivered aid to women by women to over 120,000 women and children in Yemen over the year in remote areas with your help and our aim is to double our reach in this month alone because the need is great.
-Help save lives and the dignity women, your support is critical as we restore hope this Ramadan 2021.
+We have delivered aid to women by women to over 120,000 women and children in Yemen over the year, with your help our aim is to double our reach in this month alone because the need is great.
+Help save lives and the dignity of women, your support is critical as we restore hope this Ramadan 2021.

 Restoring Hope in: Yemen, Syria, Pakistan, Bangladesh, Malawi and Somalia

 Feed the Fasting: £25 – £50 Yemen, Syria, Pakistan and Bangladesh

 Wells of Dignity: £150 – £20,000 Yemen, Syria, Pakistan, Bangladesh and Malawi

 Sadaqah Jariyah: Yemen, Syria, Pakistan, Bangladesh, Somalia and Malawi